ernesto-elsaesser/mysheetmusic/README.md

 When saving a song, the [VexFlow](https://www.vexflow.com/) library is used to pre-render sheet music based on the plain text notation.
 The generated HTML is stored for quick, JavaScript free loading / viewing on any device.

+The song page also allows playing the song via a very basic synthsizer, but this feature is still very limited and not designed to generate a musical rendition, but more as a quick check if the notated melody is correct.

 ## File Format